 - Secure windows and cracks/ holes.
 Raccoons can easily get inside attics and basements through unsealed cracks and open windows.
 Once the creature is in your home, it becomes far more difficult to protect your kitty from it.

 - Don’t leave food around.
-Leaving pet food near open windows or even in the yard must be out of the question.
-But any table scraps and leftovers from your own meals could also attract an unwanted visitor.
+Don’t leave food near open windows or in the yard.
+The same holds for table scraps and leftovers, as they could also attract an unwanted visitor.

 - Opt for a better fencing system.
 Pro tip – these can keep your cats at bay too.

-Wildlife Animal Control has a great article on dealing with raccoons in a humane way, so make sure you check it out before you start setting up any sort of traps.
+Wildlife Animal Control has a great article on humanely dealing with raccoons, so make sure you check it out before you start setting up any sort of traps.
 And lastly, if you’re suspecting there’s a big raccoon population in your area, just call the local wildlife services.